natevw/simplify-user-agent/README.md

 ```

 But there's a bug in that logic, because a version string like "11.0.19042.1266" will
 **also** trigger the alert — even though it's newer than the intended IE9.
+What to do?

-This project has an additional library you can use to match specific criteria:
+To help with this, this project has an additional library for *matching* in simplified form.
+You can check to see if a browser matches specific criteria:

 ```
 <script src="simplify-ua.js"></script>
 <script src="check-ua.js"></script>
 <script>
-  var ua = simplifiedUserAgent(navigator.userAgent);
+  var ua = id_est_simplifyUserAgent(navigator.userAgent);
-  if (idEstMatch(ua, { $any: [
+  if (id_est_browserIsMatch(ua, { $any: [
     {app: "Internet Explorer", $lt: '11'},
     {app: "Safari", $lt: '13'},
     {app: "Opera", os: "Linux"},